mkb02/charades-app/README.md

 Welcome to my Charades Web App!
 This application was developed primarily using Python and HTML/CSS.
 It can be accessed via http://mk1.pythonanywhere.com/ and can be used by anyone.
 To use this app, simply following the instructions given for each button.
 Enjoy!

 Here are some potential next steps I plan on taking regarding this web app:
-  - potentially view prompts as a scrollable list
+  - view prompts as a scrollable list
-  - potentially put all prompts into an online database
+  - put all prompts into an online database
-  - potentially filter out for anything inappropriate
+  - filter out for anything inappropriate
-  - potentially import a list of prompts + add that way
+  - import a list of prompts + add that way
-  - potentially make a separate instance for each time the app is used (save only to current browser)
+  - make a separate instance for each time the app is used (save only to current browser)
   - export prompt list as csv, pdf, text file

 Here are the tutorials I referenced: